 I now understand that Kate and the people around her have become important to me in ways that fictional characters usually aren’t.
 I’m not prone to hero worship but, for me, a world with Kate Shugak in it is a better place than one without her.
 By which I mean MY world is a better place with her in it.
 Just because she’s fictional doesn’t mean she’s not real.

 Kate is not a saint.
 She hates as intensely as she loves.
 She judges people and she acts on her judgement.
 She is capable of great generosity and violent vengeance.
 She is almost always fearless and when she’s not fearless she’s brave.

 Kate’s values: the pragmatic, unsentimental help she offers others, her refusal to bow to or become seduced by authority, including her own, her fierce hunger for life, how deeply she loves, how totally she grieves, how she honours the memory of those she loves, make me want to be a better person.
-They even make be believe that I could be a better person simple by asking myself “What would Kate do?”.
+They even make me believe that I could be a better person simply by asking myself, “What would Kate do?”.

 Perhaps I’m reading too much into it.
 Perhaps I let the things inside my head matter too much.
 Perhaps it’s that one of my family died unexpectedly recently.
 Whatever the cause, my experience of reading “Bad Blood” was the joy of being with someone I loved to be with, foreshadowed by knowing, from the first page, that it was for the last time.